Chapters of Life

 Oral History Association

 The Oral History Association, established in 1966, brings together people interested in using oral history to collect human memories.
-Members include local historians, librarians, archivists, students, journalists, teachers, academic scholars and independent personal historians.
+Members include local historians, librarians, archivists, students, journalists, teachers, academic scholars, and independent personal historians.

 The Dash

-The website of Linda Ellis, the author of the wonderful 1998 poem, The Dash, which describes so well why personal historians are in the business of preserving those stories that came between the dash (date of birth and date of death).
+Linda Ellis, who wrote the wonderful 1998 poem called “The Dash,” describes so well why personal historians are in the business of preserving those stories that came between the dash (date of birth and date of death).
 Her site also has a beautiful poem called A Letter to Cancer.

 We also have a list of recommended books.
 Learn more about preserving memoirs in an electronic age and how we can help you create a memoir.
 We hope you will contact us with your questions.